 More info about our plant sizes.

-This stoloniferous (and therefore spreading) Chinese ground cover has interesting white flower clusters with conspicuous stamens tipped with pink anthers and surrounded by light green bracts.
-In March and April flowers are held just above large, fleshy, ciliated leaves with scalloped edges, on stout red stems.
-The low-lying, overlapping leaves are useful for suppressing weeds.
+This stoloniferous (and therefore spreading) Chinese ground cover has interesting white flower clusters with conspicuous stamens tipped with pink anthers surrounded by light green bracts.
+In March and April, flowers are held on stout red stems just above large, fleshy, ciliated leaves with scalloped edges.
+The low-lying, overlapping leaves are useful for suppressing weeds!
 When new, they have an interesting pinkish-tan color and then become deep green with sometimes a reddish tinge.
-Chrysosplenium is a smaller and interesting cousin of Bergenia, both of the Saxifragaceae family.
+Chrysosplenium is an interesting cousin of Bergenia, both of the Saxifragaceae family.
 Possibly deer-resistant.
 10" T

 Minimum temperature: 5° F